-It has been a while my lovelies but I am back and as I promised in my update a few weeks ago I have got an absolute brillaint author visiting Chicks Rogues and Scandals, she is one of the most lovely people I have come across and it is a great pleasure to have Best Selling author Virginia Heath sit down and chat with me, so take a seat and lets get to know a little bit more about the lovely Virginia.
+It has been a while, but I am back and as I promised in my update a few weeks ago I have got an absolutely brilliant author visiting Chicks Rogues and Scandals, she is one of the most lovely people I have come across and it is a great pleasure to have Best Selling author Virginia Heath sit down and chat with me, so take a seat and let’s get to know a little bit more about lovely Virginia.

 “When Virginia Heath was a little girl it took her ages to fall asleep, so she made up stories in her head to help pass the time while she was staring at the ceiling.
 As she got older, the stories became more complicated, sometimes taking weeks to get to the happy ending.
 Then one day, she decided to embrace the insomnia and start writing them down.
 She lives just outside London with her wonderful husband and two teenagers.
 It still takes her forever to fall asleep”

-Reading Chick : Hi Virginia Welcome to Chicks, Rogues and Scandals, thank-you for taking the time to chat with me today, firstly what five words would you use to describe yourself?
+Hi, Virginia Welcome to Chicks, Rogues and Scandals, thank you for taking the time to chat with me today, firstly what five words would you use to describe yourself?

-Reading Chick : Wow, I never knew that about Oscar Wilde, you learn something new everyday, right an easy one, What is your favorite time of the year?
+Wow, I never knew that about Oscar Wilde, you learn something new every day, right an easy one, What is your favourite time of the year?

-Reading Chick : Lovely, OK time to get those little grey cells working with another tough one.
-Out of all your work, who is your favorite character and why?
+Lovely, OK time to get those little grey cells working with another tough one.
+Out of all your work, who is your favourite character and why?

-Reading Chick : Oh that sound’s really good and right up my street and right up the street of my readers too.
-Bennett sound’s like such an interesting character, I can’t wait to meet him 🙂 Your book’s are incredible, where does your inspiration for them come from?
+Oh that sound’s really good and right up my street and right up the street of my readers too.
+Bennett sound’s like such an interesting character, I can’t wait to meet him 🙂 Your books are incredible, where does your inspiration for them come from?